smittytone/HighlighterSwift/README.md

 #### Why not update Highlightr?

 HighlighterSwift was created to meet the needs of a specific project, which was originally conceived with a modified version Hightlightr in mind.
-Some of the changes listed above are breaking, and so I feel it’s not appropriate to just inflict them on the Hightlightr source, especially when there are many outstanding pull requests.But I’m not opposed to pulling in my changes if the community requests that.
+Some of the changes listed above are breaking, and so I feel it’s not appropriate to just inflict them on the Hightlightr source, especially when there are many outstanding pull requests yet to be addressed.
+But I’m not opposed to pulling in my changes if the community requests that.

 HighlighterSwift is released under the same [licence](#licence) as Highlightr, allowing developers to select either, both or a mix of the two.